-After receiving a report, the Title IX Coordinator or their designee (typically, the Director or staff members of the Office of Sexual Misconduct Prevention and Response (OSMPR); hereafter, "Title IX Coordinator") will make an initial assessment of the reported information and respond to any immediate concerns raised by the report.
+After receiving a report, the Director of OSMPR or their designee (hereinafter "Director" shall include the Director of OSMPR and their designee) will make an initial assessment of the reported information and respond to any immediate concerns raised by the report.

-As part of the initial assessment, the Title IX Coordinator will assess whether the alleged misbehavior is student-related and whether it constitutes sexual harassment, sexual assault, dating violence, domestic violence, or stalking, including behavior that violates Title IX, or should be addressed by another office (e.g., Office of Student Conduct, Affirmative Action Office); assess the Complainant's safety and well-being and offer the University's support and assistance; assess potential threats to the community; assess the nature and circumstances of the report, including whether it provides the names and/or any other information that personally identifies the Complainant, the Respondent, any witness, and/or any other individual with knowledge of the reported incident; and ascertain the ages of the Complainant and Respondent, if known, and, if either of the parties was a minor (under 18) at the time of the alleged misconduct, contact the appropriate child protective service agency, and may work with the Office of Student Conduct (OSC) to implement interim actions as appropriate and necessary (e.g., interim suspension from the University, prohibiting contact with the other party, restriction from activities or campus locations).
-The Title IX Coordinator will also assess the report for Clery reporting purposes and coordinate with University Police as appropriate.
-As part of this Initial Assessment process, the Title IX Coordinator will also ensure that the Complainant receives a written explanation of all available resources and options, including the following:
+As part of the initial assessment, the Director will assess whether the alleged misbehavior is student-related and whether it constitutes sexual harassment (including guid pro quo sexual harassment), sexual assault, dating violence, domestic violence, or stalking as defined by AD91 or should be addressed by another office (e.g., Title IX, Office of Student Conduct.
+Affirmative Action Office.
+Human Resources. or other University officials as appropriate); assess the Complainant's safety and well-being and offer the University's support and assistance; assess potential threats to the community; assess the nature and circumstances of the report, including whether it provides the names and/or any other information that personally identifies the Complainant, the Respondent, any witness, and/or any other individual with knowledge of the reported incident; ascertain the ages of the Complainant and Respondent, if known, and, if either of the parties was a minor (under 18) at the time the alleged misconduct was reported, contact the appropriate child protective service agency; and, work with the Office of Student Conduct (OSC) to implement interim actions as appropriate and necessary (e.g., interim suspension from the University, prohibiting contact with the other party, restriction from activities or campus locations).
+The Director will also assess the report for Clery reporting purposes and coordinate with University Police as appropriate.
+As part of this initial assessment process, the Director will also ensure that the Complainant receives a written explanation of all available resources and options, including the following:

-- encouragement to report the behavior to the appropriate law enforcement agency; - support and assistance available through University resources (e.g., residential accommodations, academic accommodations, etc) regardless of whether the Complainant chooses to participate in the University process, a law enforcement investigation, or both; - the Complainant's right to seek medical treatment and information about preserving potentially key forensic and other evidence; - the Complainant's right to seek protective measures (including "no contact" directives, academic accommodations, modifications to housing, transportation assistance, and modifications to employments situations, if possible); - the University's prohibition against retaliation, that the University will take prompt action when retaliation is reported, and how to report acts of retaliation; and - the Complainant's opportunity to meet with the Title IX Coordinator or their designee to discuss their resources, rights, and options.
+- encouragement to report the behavior to the appropriate law enforcement agency; - support and assistance available through University resources (e.g., residential accommodations, academic accommodations, etc.) regardless of whether the

+Complainant chooses to participate in the University process, a law enforcement investigation, or both;

+- the Complainant's right to seek medical treatment and information about preserving potentially key forensic and other evidence; - the Complainant's right to seek protective measures; - the University's prohibition against retaliation, that the University will take prompt action when retaliation is reported, and how to report acts of retaliation pursuant to University Policy AD67; and, - the Complainant's opportunity to meet with the Director to discuss resources, rights, and options.

-Whenever the Title IX Coordinator decides to initiate an investigation, impose protective measures that impact the respondent (e.g., administrative directive or interim suspension), or take any other action that impacts a Respondent, the Title IX Coordinator will also ensure that the Respondent is notified and receives written information on available resources and options.
-The Title IX Coordinator will ensure that a Respondent is informed of the following:
+When the Director decides to initiate an investigation, impose protective measures or take other action that impacts the Respondent (e.g., administrative directive or interim suspension), the Director will also ensure that the Respondent is notified and receives written information on available resources and options.
+The Director will ensure that a Respondent is informed of the following:

-- the nature of the investigation, including a concise summary of the conduct at issue and the portion(s) of the Code the behavior allegedly violates; - support and assistance available through University resources; - the University's prohibition against retaliation, that the University will take prompt action when retaliation is reported, and how to report acts of retaliation; and - the Respondent's opportunity to meet with the Title IX Coordinator or their designee to discuss their resources and options.
+- the nature of the investigation, including a concise summary of the conduct at issue and the portion(s) of the Student Code of Conduct the behavior allegedly violates; - support and assistance available through University resources; - the University's prohibition against retaliation, that the University will take prompt action when retaliation is reported, and how to report acts of retaliation pursuant to University Policy AD67; and, - the Respondent's opportunity to meet with an OSMPR a staff member to discuss resources, rights, and options.